apache/tomcat-site/README.txt

 3. Check the changes with "svn status" command.

-   Remember there may be deleted / missing files or new files.
+ - Remember that there may be deleted / missing files or new files.

 4. Commit the changes.
 5. In the /www/tomcat.apache.org/ directory on people.a.o execute: